TBD54566975/ssi-playground/README.md

-# $PROJECT_NAME README
+# SSI Playground

-Congrats, project leads!
-You got a new project to grow!

-This stub is meant to help you form a strong community around your work.
-It's yours to adapt, and may diverge from this initial structure.
-Just keep the files seeded in this repo, and the rest is yours to evolve!
+The SSI Playground is meant to help orient new faces into the SSI ecosystem.

 ## Introduction

+It relies on the [SSI Service](https://github.com/TBD54566975/ssi-service), so make sure to get that project pulled down and running locally.

+Use `npm run start` to start running the playground locally.

 Orient users to the project here.
 This is a good place to start with an assumption that the user knows very little - so start with the Big Picture and show how this